smeenakshi68/AprioriInAWS/README.md

 # AprioriInAWS
 Screen shots Link : https://github.com/smeenakshi68/AprioriInAWS/issues/1
-In JAVA with Amazon Elasic Map Reduce and Amazon S3 /-----------/
+In JAVA with Amazon Elastic Map Reduce and Amazon S3 /-----------/
 l.
 How to run the application.